Josephson effect: Josephson inductance

 Now, apply the chain rule to calculate the time derivative of the current:

 Rearrange the above result in the form of the current–voltage characteristic of an inductor:

-This gives the expression for the kinetic inductance as a function of the Josephson Phase:
+This gives the expression for the kinetic inductance as a function of the Josephson phase:

-Here, $L_J=L(0)=\frac{\Phi_0}{2\pi I_c}$ is a characteristic parameter of the Josephson junction, named the Josephson Inductance.
+Here, $L_J=L(0)=\frac{\Phi_0}{2\pi I_c}$ is a characteristic parameter of the Josephson junction, named the Josephson inductance.

 Note that although the kinetic behavior of the Josephson junction is similar to that of an inductor, there is no associated magnetic field.
 This behaviour is derived from the kinetic energy of the charge carriers, instead of the energy in a magnetic field.

 Josephson energy

 Based on the similarity of the Josephson junction to a non-linear inductor, the energy stored in a Josephson junction when a supercurrent flows through it can be calculated.

 The supercurrent flowing through the junction is related to the Josephson phase by the current-phase relation (CPR):

 The superconducting phase evolution equation is analogous to Faraday's law:

 Assume that at time $t_1$, the Josephson phase is $\varphi_1$; At a later time $t_2$, the Josephson phase evolved to $\varphi_2$.
 The energy increase in the junction is equal to the work done on the junction:

 This shows that the change of energy in the Josephson junction depends only on the initial and final state of the junction and not the path.
-Therefore the energy stored in a Josephson junction is a state function, which can be defined as:
+Therefore, the energy stored in a Josephson junction is a state function, which can be defined as:

-Here $E_J = |E(0)|=\frac{\Phi_0 I_c}{2\pi}$ is a characteristic parameter of the Josephson junction, named the Josephson Energy.
-It is related to the Josephson Inductance by $E_J = L_JI^2_c$.
+Here $E_J = |E(0)|=\frac{\Phi_0 I_c}{2\pi}$ is a characteristic parameter of the Josephson junction, named the Josephson energy.
+It is related to the Josephson inductance by $E_J = L_JI^2_c$.
 An alternative but equivalent definition $E(\varphi)=E_J(1-\cos\varphi)$ is also often used.

 Again, note that a non-linear magnetic coil inductor accumulates potential energy in its magnetic field when a current passes through it; However, in the case of Josephson junction, no magnetic field is created by a supercurrent — the stored energy comes from the kinetic energy of the charge carriers instead.

-The RCSJ model
+RCSJ model

-The Resistively Capacitance Shunted Junction (RCSJ) model, or simply shunted junction model, includes the effect of AC impedance of an actual Josephson junction on top of the two basic Josephson relations stated above.
+The resistively capacitance shunted junction (RCSJ) model, or simply shunted junction model, includes the effect of AC impedance of an actual Josephson junction on top of the two basic Josephson relations stated above.

 As per Thévenin's theorem, the AC impedance of the junction can be represented by a capacitor and a shunt resistor, both parallel to the ideal Josephson Junction.
 The complete expression for the current drive $I_\text{ext}$ becomes: